Water D/H in 3I/ATLAS as a Probe of Formation Conditions in Another Planetary System: Methods

 \subsection{Line Emission Modeling}

-We modeled the line emission using the SUBlimated cometary gases in LIME (SUBLIME) radiative transfer code \cite{Cordiner:2022ApJ}.
+We modeled the line emission using the SUBLIME radiative transfer code \cite{Cordiner:2022ApJ}.
 SUBLIME considers the outflow dynamics of an expanding cometary coma and the detailed balance between collisional and radiative processes to predict the rotational emission of the gas.
-We analyzed the dataset reported in this work with the 1D version of SUBLIME, which assumes an isotropically expanding gas with constant outflow velocity, kinetic temperature, and production rate \cite{Haser:1957BSRSL, Haser:2020PSJ, Cordiner:2024PSJ, Coulson:2026MNRAS, Roth:2025arXiv}.
-We adopted the 1D version instead of the more detailed 3D version because it has already been shown for 3I/ATLAS that 1D and 3D SUBLIME modeling provide mutually consistent results \cite{Roth:2025arXiv}.
+We analyzed the dataset reported in this work with the 1D version of SUBLIME, which assumes an isotropically expanding gas with constant outflow velocity, kinetic temperature and production rate \cite{Haser:1957BSRSL, Haser:2020PSJ, Cordiner:2024PSJ, Coulson:2026MNRAS, Roth:2026ApJ}.
+We adopted the 1D version instead of the more detailed 3D version because it has already been shown for 3I/ATLAS that 1D and 3D SUBLIME modeling provide mutually consistent results \cite{Roth:2026ApJ}.
 The applicability of 1D models is a consequence of the low molecular abundances in a cometary atmosphere.
-The optically thin assumption is supported by our data, given the relative symmetry of the spectral line profiles (see Figure~\ref{fig:all_spec1d} and Extended Data Figure~\ref{fig:ch3oh_spec1d}), suggesting that a 1D model, widely adopted for cometary rotational lines, is a reasonable approximation.
-The modeled brightness temperatures are low compared to the inferred rotational and kinetic temperatures, and the beam-averaged optical depths computed from the best-fit models indicate $\tau\ll1$.
-Full 3D modeling of the complete 10-day dataset from ALMA DDT program 2025.A.00002.T, together with the ALMA DDT program 2025.A.00004.S (PI: Cordiner), is deferred to future work.
+The optically thin assumption is supported by our data, given the relative symmetry of the spectral line profiles (Figure~2 and Extended Data Figure~2), suggesting that a 1D model, widely adopted for cometary rotational lines, is a reasonable approximation.
+The modeled brightness temperatures are low compared with the inferred rotational and kinetic temperatures, and the beam-averaged optical depths computed from the best-fit models indicate $\tau\ll1$.
+Full 3D modeling of the complete 10-day dataset from ALMA DDT program 2025.A.00002.T, together with the ALMA DDT program 2025.A.00004.S (principal investigator M.A.C.), is deferred to future work.